uaicompetition/uci-2022/_pages/root/competition-entry/new-mlc-challenge.md

             * this value correpsponds to the log10 likelihood of the joint evidence-query assignment marginalizing over the hidden variables

-During the training phase, you can use your own computational resources to compile each Markov network and data to a relevant representation such that the prediction to the query variables given evidence can be provided efficiently and maximizes the marginal likelihood as described above.
+During the training phase, you can use your own computational resources to compile each Markov network and provided data to a relevant representation such that the prediction to the query variables given evidence can be provided efficiently and maximizes the marginal likelihood as described above.
 Example representations include but are not limited to neural networks, graph neural networks, auto-regressive models, junction trees, arithmetic circuits, AND/OR graphs, sum-product networks,